ayodhyamanewa/siddhi-io-googlepubsub/docs/api/1.0.0-SNAPSHOT.md

 ### googlepubsub *<a target="_blank" href="https://wso2.github.io/siddhi/documentation/siddhi-4.0/#source">(Source)</a>*

-<p style="word-wrap: break-word">A GooglePubSub Source receives events to be processed by Siddhi from a topic in GooglePubSub Server.Here, a subscriber client creates a subscription to that topic and consumes messages from the subscription.
+<p style="word-wrap: break-word">A GooglePubSub Source receives events to be processed by Siddhi, from a topic in GooglePubSub Server.Here, a subscriber client creates a subscription to that topic and consumes messages from the subscription.
 Only messages published to the topic after the subscription is created are available to subscriber applications.
 The subscription connects the topic to a subscriber application that receives and processes messages published to the topic.
 A topic can have multiple subscriptions, but a given subscription belongs to a single topic.</p>

 <span id="syntax" class="md-typeset" style="display: block; font-weight: bold;">Syntax</span>
 ```
-@source(type="googlepubsub", project.id="<STRING>", topic.id="<STRING>", subscription.id="<STRING>", file.name="<STRING>", @map(...)))
+@source(type="googlepubsub", project.id="<STRING>", topic.id="<STRING>", subscription.id="<STRING>", credential.path="<STRING>", @map(...)))
 ```

 <span id="query-parameters" class="md-typeset" style="display: block; color: rgba(0, 0, 0, 0.54); font-size: 12.8px; font-weight: bold;">QUERY PARAMETERS</span>